 To understand the difference, it’s really in the name: Bonding & Building.

-Events which are only social, purely fun, with zero content are Bonding events.
-Think of Bowling, Bubble Soccer and Axe Throwing.
-Now to some this may sounds like great team building events, but they are actually only bonding events.
-They don't provide any real skill which directly impacts the company.
-Despite all the fun you get out of it, you are more than likely in small little cliques, not working in groups and focusing on your own performance above anyone else.
+Events that are only social, purely fun, with zero content are Bonding events.
+Think of Bowling, Bubble Soccer, and Axe Throwing.
+Now to some this may sound like great team-building events, but they are actually only bonding events.
+They don’t provide any real skill which directly impacts the company.
+Despite all the fun, you get out of it, you are more than likely in small little cliques, not working in groups and focusing on your own performance above anyone else.

-Events which have key skills (such as those listed at the beginning of the Article) built into the event, are BUILDING events.
-A program where you need to build something out of Lego or Survivor develop skills which directly benefit the success of the business.
-They are also ideally fun and exciting, but give real content to your team development.
+Events that have key skills (such as those listed at the beginning of the Article) built into the event are BUILDING events.
+A program where you need to build something out of Lego or Survivor develops skills that directly benefit the success of the business.
+They are also ideally fun and exciting but give real content to your team development.

-It's important to pick wisely, choose an event which aids in your skill development or at the very least understand the difference and manage your expectations accordingly.
+It’s important to pick wisely, choose an event that aids in your skill development, or at the very least understand the difference and manage your expectations accordingly.

 So How Do You Get Results?

 We all want a positive ROI from our team events.
 If you want to learn which program styles and skill focus areas take our Obligation Free Team Assessment